JetsGame/GroomRL/README.md

 ```
 groomrl-cpp <folder> [-v]
 ```
+This will create a cpp/model.nnet file that can be imported in a c++ framework.

 To apply an existing grooming model to a new data set, you can use
 ```